‘The Honey-Don’t List’ (2020) Book Review

 Anyway, while I would have liked to have seen Carey and James’s relationship develop a bit more, I did enjoy their interactions quite a bit.
 They both had equal character development, and I like that CL gave them both some real flaws and believable issues.
 Yes, I got some Chip & Joanna Gaines vibes from the Tripps, but that was probably the point.

-Reading some reviews, it seems like hardcore CL fans were disappointed in this book, maybe because it seems to lean more towards women’s fiction than rom-com?
-I still enjoyed the writing style, and while the Tripps were a mess, watching their relationship implode privately and publicly was satisfying for me.
+Reading some reviews, it seems hardcore CL fans were disappointed with this book, maybe because it leans more towards women’s fiction than a rom-com?
+I still enjoyed the writing style, and while the Tripps were a mess, watching their relationship implode, both privately and publicly, was satisfying for me.
 I still think they both got off way too easily.

 Have you read The Honey-Don’t List?
 What did you think of it?
 Hit me up in the comments!